 See Rom 1:24; Rom 1:26; Rom 1:28

 God is omnipresent and available for all to enter into fellowship with Him.
 Those who do, enter into a personal relationship with Him.
 Therefore, they experience more than just His providential care.
-God actively gets involved with their lives, protecting them from things, most of which they are not even aware of, and brings them into the eternal peace with Himself as Lord, Saviour and Father.
+God actively gets involved with their lives, blessing them and protecting them from things, most of which they are not even aware, and brings them into the eternal peace with Himself as Lord, Savior and Father.